 FAMILY INVOLVEMENT: Statistics show that the earlier family members get involved in a young child's educational experience, the greater the educational success of the child.
 Families and culture are celebrated in our school.
 Family involvement and connectedness is an integral piece of what makes our program strong.
-All parent meetings will be held virtually.
+All parent meetings will be held in a hybrid setting: in person and/or virtually.

 FAMILY/TEACHER CONFERENCES: The district holds at least two family/teacher conferences per year.
 The purposes of such conferences are to involve the family in the progress of their child as well as discuss any concerns the family or teacher may have.
 The conferences are scheduled during convenient times for families to attend.
 If you have difficulty scheduling a time conference time, please speak with your child's teacher and make alternative plans to meet.
 Do not pass up the opportunity to meet with your child's teacher.
-Due to the current pandemic, all family/teacher conferences and other parent meetings will be conducted virtually.
+Family/Parent teacher conferences will be available in a hybrid setting of either in person or virtually to accommodate families.

 MONTHLY FAMILY EVENTS: Family events are held at the school approximately each month to give families an opportunity to come together to learn and share information with one another.
-These events are usually related to the curriculum, financial information, health, community resources, etc.
+These events are usually related to the curriculum, financial information, health, community resources, etc. and will be held within a hybrid setting: virtual and/or in person.